hexchat/documentation/script_python.rst

     This function will do an RFC1459 compliant string comparison and is useful to compare channels and nicknames.

-    :returns: Returns 0 if they match and less than or greater than 0 if s1 is less than or greather than s2
+    :returns: Returns 0 if they match and less than or greater than 0 if s1 is respectively less than or greater than s2

     .. code-block:: python